Herman of Alaska

 Turning Point

-In 1794, he sailed for Alaska on Catherine the Great's mission — and chose to stay, defending native Kodiak Islanders against the Russian-American Company rather than ever returning home.
+In 1794, he sailed for Alaska on Catherine the Great's mission — and chose to stay, defending native Kodiak Islanders against the Russian-American Company, never returning to Russia.

 Legacy